Skip to main content

 • AWSIRSA_\{cluster_name\}_CDPipelineAgent configures the environment (Stage) by creating namespaces, generating service accounts, copying secrets, and preparing for deployment.

-Required IAM Roles, and polices for KRCI
+Required IAM Roles and Polices for KRCI

 View: AWSIRSA_{cluster_name}_CDPipelineOperator (AWS Account A)